 Kenya The David Sheldrick Wildlife Trust (DSWT)

 Best known for their rescue and hand-rearing of orphaned infant elephants (the most successful in the world),The DSWT is also one of the most respected wildlife conservation organizations in Eastern Africa, focusing on anti-poaching, saving habitats, and providing emergency veterinary care to wildlife.
 A visit to the Nairobi orphanage is a must on your Kenyan safari itinerary.
-As a board member of the U.S. Friends of The David Sheldrick Wildlife Trust, I can attest to the incredible work and impact they have made to protect all wildlife (not just elephants) in Eastern Africa.
+As a board member of The David Sheldrick Wildlife Trust USA, I can attest to the incredible work and impact they have made to protect all wildlife (not just elephants) and save habitats in Eastern Africa.
 Learn more about the DSWT here.

 India Wildlife S.O.S.